-Initial classifications are to be submitted to the OneStop located in MMC - PC 130 or BBC AC1 100.
+Initial classifications are to be submitted to the OneStop located in SACS - 126 or BBC AC1 100.
+A completed packet can also be emailed to email@example.com.

+Residency reclassification can be submitted to either the OneStop at MMC or BBC Campus.
 A completed packet can also be emailed to firstname.lastname@example.org.

-Residency reclassification can be submitted to either the OneStop at MMC or the One-Stop Academic Center at the BBC Campus.
-A completed packet can also be emailed to email@example.com.

 Any incomplete submissions will result in a processing delay.
 It's the students obligation to refer to their my.fiu.edu to-do list, as well as their e-mail for any updates on missing information.
 It's the students duty to have residency documents submitted on time prior to the start of the semester.